 1. Cannabis rosin

 Rosin is a form of solventless extraction.
 All that is required to make rosin is heat.
 The cannabis flowers are wrapped in a kind of absorbent paper, such as parchment, and are pressed between two hot plates.
-The trichomes and resin melt off the flower and into the parchment, after which it can be collected as cannabis concentrates.
+The trichomes and resin melt off the flower and into the parchment, after which it can be collected.

 This technique first became popular as a DIY cannabis extract.
 In the last couple of years, rosin became attractive to extract manufacturers on a commercial scale because it requires very basic technology and doesn’t require a solvent at all.